The Book of Elsewhere: Reception and assessment

 Writing for WIRED, Hannah Zeavin described the book as "less about Karl Marx than about Sigmund Freud."
 She considered the book "practically Freudian fan fiction", a stark contrast to her expectations, given Miéville's personal position as a staunch communist.
 She appreciated the ability to read the book as a "lost case study", finding the context of 'B' as a metaphor for Freud's death drive theory.
 Joshua Rivera of Polygon wrote highly of the book.
 He felt that it "has an elegance that might surprise you for a pulp thriller", and attributed that to Miéville's experienced writing prowess, who explored the "stranger aspects" of 'B'.
 He observed that the author's presentation of the story as if the world of BRZRKR didn't exist and the element of 'B's conflict with an immortal babirusa helped give it "an Annihilation-esque flair", and appreciated its increased focus on the philosophical aspects found in BRZRKR.
 He noted the book's appeal to not just to readers of BRZRKR, but also to Reeves's fans, and praised Reeves's ability to enable other creatives through his own work.

 Jessa Crispin of The Daily Telegraph gave the book four stars.
 She praised Reeves's contributions to the story, feeling it helped "calm" Miéville's style of extreme detail, which in her opinion "[gave the] imagination space to move".
-He felt that the "Miéville-esque" language helped expand the universe of the book and offered a more thorough understanding of 'B's backstory.
+She felt that the "Miéville-esque" language helped expand the universe of the book and offered a more thorough understanding of 'B's backstory.
 She felt less positively about the "self-consciously fantastical prose", feeling it would be more fit as narration in the upcoming film adaptation.
 Overall, she saw the book as a success in its mission of entertaining the reader, opining the longer format than a comic helped explore other aspects unique to the medium.
 The Los Angeles Timess Ilana Masad enjoyed the idea of one of her favorite celebrities writing a book with an author who she is a fan of.
 While she felt doubtful of the "jerky, staccato style" of the book's opener, she was impressed by the rest of the book's "lush prose and [Miéville] and Reeves' melancholy romp of a narrative".
 She felt the alternating chapters were a highlight, and that they along with 'B's, brought the book to "emotionally satisfying and morally complex places."
 She concluded that "Miéville's keen eye, brimful imagination and impeccable style make it a deeply pleasurable read."